 The imaging is great.
 The weighted group delay is at 0.09, which is excellent.
 The GD graph also shows the entire group delay response is below the audibility threshold, suggesting a tight bass reproduction and a transparent treble.
-Additionally, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, video games effects) in the stereo image.
+Additionally, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo image.
 However, these results are only valid for our test unit, and yours may perform differently.

 The leakage performance is excellent.
-These in-ears practically do not leak, so you don't need to worry about disturbing people around you unless you are blasting your music in a very quiet room.
+These in-ears practically don't leak, so you don't need to worry about disturbing people around you unless you are blasting your music in a very quiet room.
 With the music at 100dB SPL, the leakage at 1 foot away averages 25dB SPL and peaks at 33dB SPL, which is noticeably quieter than the noise floor of an average office.

 The integrated mic has a poor recording quality.
 The LFE of 493Hz results in recorded or transmitted speech that is noticeably thin.
 The HFE of 2.1KHz suggests speech that lacks a lot of detail and presence.
 This result is worse than most Bluetooth headphones and will make speech recorded sound even more muffled.

-The TrueFree offer 3.3 hours of continuous playback on one charge, which isn’t much, even for truly wireless in-ears.
+The TrueFree offer 3.3 hours of continuous playback on one charge, which isn’t much.
 Thankfully, they have a standby mode to extend their battery life if you forget to turn them off without putting them in their case.
 They also automatically turn off and start charging when stored away.
-The 850mAH case holds about 4 or 5 additional charges, for an estimated total of about 15 hours.
-They can last you for a whole workday if you take breaks here and there to charge the headphones.
+The 850mAH case holds about 4 or 5 additional charges for an estimated total of about 15 hours.
+They can last you for a whole work day if you take breaks here and there to charge the headphones.

-These headphones do not have a companion app.
+These headphones don't have a companion app.

 The SoundPEATS True Wireless are Bluetooth 5.0 compatible, so you might get better wireless range and connection stability if your source is 5.0 as well.
 They can only be connected to one device at a time as a stereo headset, but you can use the two buds as mono channels on two different devices; just be sure to connect the left one first.
 Their pairing procedure seems simple enough, but we had difficulty connecting our left earbud to the right one, which took several tries.
 You might also experience small audio cuts for no apparent reason during your listening sessions, which can be annoying if it happens often.

 The latency of the SoundPEATS TrueFree is too high for watching videos and gaming.
-It is also higher than most Bluetooth headphones which usually average about 200-220ms of delay.
+It's also higher than most Bluetooth headphones which usually average about 200-220ms of delay.
 However, some video content apps like YouTube and Netflix offer some sort of compensation so you may not notice the delay as much.